 Do you eat too much fast/unhealthy foods?

-Do I consume to much alcohol or smoke excessively?
+Do I consume too much alcohol or smoke excessively?

-When is the last time I went for a check up with your physician?
+When was the last time I went for a check up with your physician?

 Your journey toward physical health is all about intentionality and being diligent with taking the next step toward a better self.
 Your regimen does not have to make a complete turnaround all at one time.
 Learn what your body needs and go from there.
 Take it slow and steady because it solidifies results.
 Choose one thing at a time that you want to implement in your routine and stick to it.
 Trial and error is okay, as long as you never give up.
 Enjoy the process and watch your life change for the better.
 Your light within is waiting for you to get active, so let’s take this journey together!